Dr. Susan Maret Publishes Book-Government Secrecy: Classic and Contemporary Readings

-SLIS lecturer Dr. Susan L. Maret and faculty member Dr. Jan Goldman of the National Defense Intelligence College have co-edited Government Secrecy: Classic and Contemporary Readings.
+San José State University School of Information lecturer Dr. Susan L. Maret and faculty member Dr. Jan Goldman of the National Defense Intelligence College have co-edited Government Secrecy: Classic and Contemporary Readings.
 Government Secrecy contains core readings from the secrecy literature that represent a diversity of perspectives regarding historical accuracy of government information, information ethics, professional neutrality, national security, transparency, public right to information, civic participation, and the criteria for secret keeping.
-Dr. Lisa Blank, currently enrolled in the SLIS program, contributed two articles based on her work for Dr. Maret’s seminar, LIBR 281: Information Secrecy and Freedom of Information.
-Information Secrecy is offered Fall 2009.
+Dr. Lisa Blank, currently enrolled in the iSchool program, contributed two articles based on her work for Dr. Maret’s seminar, INFO 281: Information Secrecy and Freedom of Information.
+Information Secrecy is offered fall 2009.
 Selections from Government Secrecy will be used in the course.

 Citation: Maret, S. L. & Goldman, J. (2008).
 Government secrecy: Classic and contemporary readings.
 Westport, CT: Libraries Unlimited. http://www.abc-clio.com/ABC-CLIOCorporate/product.aspx?pc=F1388C.